Evelyn WANG

 of the heat transfer model described above.
 The experimentally

-measured droplet diameters as a function of time (red circles) are
+measured droplet diameters as a function of time (red circles)

-rp=1.5 [mu]m, [delta]CuO=1.5 [mu]m (ESEM conditions: pv=800+-75 Pa
+curve) with rp=1.5 [mu]m, [delta]CuO=1.5 [mu]m (ESEM conditions:

-and Tw=276+-1.5 K (S=1.07+-0.1)).
-The inset shows the experimental
+pv=800+-75 Pa and Tw=276+-1.5 K (S=1.07+-0.1)).
+The inset shows

-to]t<1/3 >scaling (dashed curve) in log coordinates.
-The
+R[proportional to]t<1/3 >scaling (dashed curve) in log

-radius.
-The data was best fit by [Delta]T=0.034 K, which is within
+measured droplet radius.
+The data was best fit by [Delta]T=0.034

-the uncertainty of the measurements of temperature and pressure in
+K, which is within the uncertainty of the measurements of

-the ESEM chamber.
-This value was chosen based on the best fit
+temperature and pressure in the ESEM chamber.
+This value was

-between the model and experimental growth rate data.
-The results
+growth rate data.
+The results of the observed behavior compare

-of the observed behavior compare well to the classic power law
+well to the classic power law growth model for condensation.

-growth model for condensation.
-See, Fritter, D., Knobler, C. M.,
+See, Fritter, D., Knobler, C. M., and Beysens, D. A., 1991,

-and Beysens, D. A., 1991, "Experiments and simulations of the
+"Experiments and simulations of the growth of droplets on a

-growth of droplets on a surface (breath figures)," Phys.
-Rev. A,
+surface (breath figures)," Phys.
+Rev. A, 43(6), pp. 2858-2869,

-43(6), pp. 2858-2869, which is incorporated by reference in its
+which is incorporated by reference in its entirety.

 [0089] When droplet dimensions are larger than the pinned region

-(R>2 [mu]m), we expect the droplet radius to follow a power law
+(R>2 [mu]m), we expect the droplet radius to follow a power

-substrate dimensionality and growth limiting mechanism.
-During
+the substrate dimensionality and growth limiting mechanism.

-coinciding with diffusion limited growth due to conduction through
+exponent was recovered, coinciding with diffusion limited growth

-the droplet bulk.
+due to conduction through the droplet bulk.

 [0090] FIG. 10B gives a breakdown of the component thermal